cscart/docs/en/user_guide/payment_methods/stripe_apple_and_google_pay.rst

          :align: center
          :alt: The Google Pay button on the product page added via the Stripe Payments add-on.

 #.
 For Apple Pay or Google Pay, you'll need to add the correct icon to the payment method.
-You'll find the correct icon for each of the shipping methods on the **Configure** tab.
+You'll find the correct icon for each of the payment methods on the **Configure** tab.
 Both Apple and Google require that their icons are displayed at least as prominently as the other payment method icons in your store.

 #.
 Choose whether or not to show the instant purchase button on the product page.